smithhmark/railsinventory/README.md

 # railsinventory

 ## Goal
-The primary goal of this project is for me to explore migrations (schema and data) as the data model expands via an agile development process.
+The **primary goal** of this project is for me to explore migrations (schema and data) as the data model expands via an agile development process.

+Secondary goals are related to exploring how best to integrate "professional" software engineering practices in a techstack that I am not an expert in.
+Such as
+* testing practices
+   * Getting familiar with rspec
+   * how to end-to-end test user stories
+* metrics and static analysis

 A big part of the motiviation here is to explore phase changes in complexity as they impact Rails apps.
 Examples of that include:
 * schema and data migrations
+* introduction of (REST) API
 * Migration to SOA
 * intration with event-based systems